What are Incentives?

 Incentives are one of the best ways to boost engagement and encourage mode-shift among your users.
-With over 70% of American employees driving alone to work, its going to take at least a little nudge to convince them to consider an alternative to solo driving.
+With over 70% of American employees driving alone to work, it's going to take at least a little nudge to convince them to consider an alternative to solo driving.
 That’s where incentives come in.

 Want to convince someone to take transit, for example?
-You have to make it at least as easy as driving, and generally probably have to make it slightly more attractive to catalyze a change.
-An incentive of a free transit pass makes transit at least as cheap as driving (in the case where parking is free).
+You have to make it at least as easy as driving, and generally, you'll probably have to make it slightly more attractive to catalyze a change.
+An incentive of a free transit pass makes using transit at least as cheap as driving (in the case where parking is free).
 Offer some additional incentives like a guaranteed ride home and a bonus reward for the first 10 or 20 transit trips and now you’ve got a commute mode that starts to become more attractive than driving alone!

 Long term or short term?
 Or both!

-Do you want to provide your users with ongoing commuter benefits via cash payouts for trips taken via a specific mode, or through provision of transit vouchers or tickets?
+Do you want to provide your users with ongoing commuter benefits via cash payouts for trips taken via a specific mode, or through the provision of transit vouchers or tickets?
 If so, you’re thinking about long-term incentives.

 Do you want to encourage your users even further to try something new?
 Perhaps you’d like to reward users that carpool with gas cards or users that bike to work with cool bike gear?
 Now we’re talking short term incentives!

 The only real difference is the length of the redemption period and the frequency.
-For short term incentives you’ll likely only want to engage in those periodically and may want to rotate between different rewards: bike rewards for a month, followed by a month of carpooling incentives, for example.
-On the other hand, long-term incentives are usually offered on an ongoing basis, either on a set time frame (monthly, for example), or based on a number of specific commutes where a user can continue to redeem indefinitely every time they reach that commute milestone.
+For short term incentives, you’ll likely only want to engage in those periodically and may want to rotate between different rewards: bike rewards for a month, followed by a month of carpooling incentives, for example.
+On the other hand, long-term incentives are usually offered on an ongoing basis, either on a set time frame (monthly, for example) or based on a number of specific commutes where a user can continue to redeem indefinitely every time they reach that commute milestone.